luismcontreras/alto-bgp-communities/draft-contreras-alto-bgp-communities-01.md

 # Acknowledgements

-The author thanks (in alphabetical order) Med Boucadair and Jordi Ros-Giralt for their review, comments and suggestions to make this document and solution more complete.
+The author thanks Med Boucadair for his review, comments and suggestions to make this document and solution more complete.